-Franklin Delano Roosevelt, an adult victim of polio, founds the National Foundation for Infantile Paralysis, which he later renamed the March of Dimes Foundation, on this day in 1938.
+Franklin Delano Roosevelt, an adult victim of polio, founds the National Foundation for Infantile Paralysis, which he later renamed the March of Dimes Foundation, on January 3, 1938.
 A predominantly childhood disease in the early 20th century, polio wreaked havoc among American children every summer.
 The virus, which affects the central nervous system, flourished in contaminated food and water and was easily transmitted.
 Those who survived the disease usually suffered from debilitating paralysis into their adult lives.
 In 1921, at the relatively advanced age of 39, Roosevelt contracted polio and lost the use of his legs.
 With the help of the media, his Secret Service and careful event planning, Roosevelt managed to keep his disease out of the public eye, yet his personal experience inspired in him an empathy with the handicapped and prompted him to the found the March of Dimes.

 In 1926, Roosevelt started the non-profit Georgia Warm Springs Foundation on the site of the springs he visited to partake of the waters’ therapeutic effects.
 Twelve years later, he reinvented the charity as the National Foundation for Infantile Paralysis (NFIP).
 The NFIP was a non-partisan association of health scientists and volunteers that helped fund research for a polio vaccine and assisted victims on the long path through physical rehabilitation.
 Funded originally through the generosity of wealthy celebrities at yearly President’s Birthday Balls, the foundation could not raise money fast enough to keep pace with polio’s continued toll on America’s children and, during the Depression, the polio epidemic worsened.
 In 1938, Roosevelt decided to appeal to the general public for help.
 At one fundraiser, celebrity singer Eddie Cantor jokingly urged the public to send dimes to the president, coining the term March of Dimes.
 The public took his appeal seriously, flooding the White House with 2,680,000 dimes and thousands of dollars in donations.